dtreskunov/resume-template/README.md

     </tbody>
 </table>

-This template will create a PDF file by opening a virtual Chrome browser and using the "Print to PDF" feature.
-To adjust printable features, such as orientation, column count, font size, etc. edit `src/assets/styles/utils/_variables.scss`.

 ### 7. Internationalization

 There are a few hardcoded english strings used in the template, such as the section titles and some labels.
 If you want to change the default language from english to something else, you can translate these strings by changing the values in `data/strings.json`.

+### 8. Printable Output

+To adjust printable features, such as orientation, column count, font size, etc. edit `src/assets/styles/utils/_variables.scss`.
+This template will create a PDF file by opening a virtual Chrome browser and using the "Print to PDF" feature.

+### 9. QR Code With Contact Information

+A QR code encoding your contact information as a [vCard](https://en.wikipedia.org/wiki/VCard) will be included in the printed version.

 ## Credits